Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/inscene_parenting_player.md

             // 3.)
 Synchronized (instantiated and spawned) all NetworkObjects in the network session case SceneEventType.SynchronizeComplete:
                 {
-                    // As long as we are not the server-player if (sceneEvent.ClientId != NetworkManager.LocalClientId)
+                    // As long as we aren't the server-player if (sceneEvent.ClientId != NetworkManager.LocalClientId)
                     {
                         // Set the newly joined and synchronized client-player as a child of this in-scene placed NetworkObject